lavo2/spm/proj2/README.md

  -q 0 silent mode, 1 prints only error messages to stderr, 2 verbose (default q=1) -a asynchrony degree for the on-demand policy (default a=1) -b 0 blocking, 1 non-blocking concurrency control (default b=0)

+# TODO
+check origialn file pointer deallocation (if already done eliminate filePtr from task) fix the REMOVE ORIGIN for multiblock files